When one opportunity ends, another begins-even if it’s just for a short time.

 The Bentway in Toronto

-He also mentioned that SUSO has introduced a mobile skate van that collaborates with BIAs and municipal recreation departments to offer free skate rentals in communities across southern Ontario.
+He also mentioned that SUSO has introduced a mobile skate van that collaborates with BIAs and municipal recreation departments to provide free skate rentals to communities across southern Ontario.

-The new Burlington pop-up will operate from Wednesday through Sunday with sessions available for all ages as well as adults.
+The new pop-up in Burlington will operate Wednesday through Sunday with sessions for both kids and adults.

-Admission for adults including skate rental starts at $18; there are other membership options for frequent skaters.
-Skaters can also ask about hosting private events.
+Adult admission including skate rental starts at $18; additional membership options are available for regular skaters.
+Skaters can also ask about private events.

 For more information, click here.